WhiteCoreSim/WhiteCore-Dev/IN PROGRESS.md

 * Code cleanup of issues reported via Coverity
 * Implement the remaining Caps we might have missed
 * IWC implementation (even when it really basic)
-* Redesign the WebUI to use the WebAPI
+* Redesign the WebUI to use the WebAPI - Implemented Jul 2022

 #Scripting:
 --------